Diversity and inclusion in the workplace

 Here are a few examples of how we provide impact for our clients.
 From boosting employee retention to planning market entry, our years of creative and strategic experience have helped clients across industries reach their potential.

-State & local government: Infographic
+State and local government: Infographic

 To improve the diversity, equity, and inclusion (DEI) climate at a prominent research university, we conducted a survey to assess the current state and develop a roadmap for targeting the focus areas most important to students, faculty, and staff.